great fragmentation sovereign reshaping — The Great Fragmentation: Why Sovereign AI Is Resha

 Finally, the role of China remains a pivotal variable.
 China has long been pursuing its own separate AI ecosystem, firewalled from the Western internet.
 As other nations now adopt a similar, albeit less authoritarian, strategy of self-reliance, it normalises the concept of a fragmented global tech landscape.
 How these emerging sovereign AI stacks in Europe and Asia choose to interact—or not interact—with China’s highly advanced but isolated ecosystem will define the new frontiers of global technology and power.

-What is commonly misunderstood about The Great Fragmentation Why?
+What should you know about The Great Fragmentation Why Sovereign AI?

 Sources: MIT Technology Review | TechCrunch